Thorpe Bay railway station: Design

 The station has two through platforms, which are connected by an overhead footbridge.
-Platform 1 is utilised by London-bound trains, and platform 2 is for country-bound trains.
+Platform 1 is utilised by London-bound (up) trains, and Platform 2 is for (down) Shoeburyness trains.

 The ticket office has two serving positions and uses the TRIBUTE issuing system.
 The ticket office is an open wooden counter, without the clear-glass window usually separating ticket office clerks from customers.